fdelbrayelle/generator-jhipster-kafka/USE_CASES.md

 4. "For which entity (class name)?" - No entity (will be typed String)
 5. "How would you prefix your objects (no entity, for instance: [SomeEventType]Consumer|Producer...)?" - someEventType
 6. "Which components would you like to generate?" - Consumer
-7. "For which topic?" - Any choice (choosing "Custom topic name" will add another question "What is the topic name?")
+7. "Which topic for someEventType?" - Any choice (choosing "Custom topic name" will add another question "What is the topic name for someEventType?")
 8. "What is the consumer polling timeout (in ms)?" - Your answer or '10000' by default (global for all consumers)
 9. "Define the auto offset reset policy?" - Your answer or 'earliest' by default (global for all consumers)
 10. "Do you want to continue adding consumers or producers?" - Your answer or 'N' par default